 The expansion of man, even post-independence, has resulted in a small and fragmented habitat in the clouds.
-One of the most well-known and often visited locations is Horton Plains, National Park.
+In Sri Lanka, Horton Plains National Park is one of the most well-known and often visited locations.

-Horton plains are all that remains of the once vast expanse of the “Maya Rata” or the Maya Kingdom, named by the ancient kings of old, a land filled with deep dense forests and misty highlands and respected and preserved as an important region as the headwaters of three of Sri Lanka’s major rivers the Mahaweli, Kelani and Walawe.
-Over time, with the colonization of the island by the British, these once sacred and protected lands were cleared out to grow coffee and, thereafter, tea.
+Horton plains are all that remains of the once vast expanse of the “Maya Rata” or the Maya Kingdom, named by the ancient kings of old, a land filled with deep, dense forests and misty highlands.
+It’s respected and preserved as an important region as the headwaters of three of Sri Lanka’s major rivers, the Mahaweli, Kelani, and Walawe.
+Over time, with the colonization of the island by the British, these once sacred and protected lands were cleared out to grow coffee and, after that, tea.
 The once pristine “cloud forests” were now covered in green tea fields.
 What remained of most of the wildlife, from elephants, leopards, bears, and much more, either died out or moved down to the lowlands.

 And yet, what remains is truly wondrous.
-The plant life is unlike any other found on the island, with most of the trees, shrubs, and plants found here being endemic to Sri Lanka.
-These highlands are home to a vast array of unique endemic, resident, and migrating birdlife.
+The plant life is unlike any other on the island, with most trees, shrubs, and plants found here endemic to Sri Lanka.
+These highlands have many unique endemic, resident, and migrating birdlife.

 Many of the island’s endemic birds are found here, including the Sri Lanka Scaly Thrush, Dull Blue Fly Catcher, and Yellow Eared Bulbul.
-The two most sought-after and equally highly elusive are the Sri Lanka Bush Warbler and the legendary Sri Lanka Whistling Thrush, also known as the “Arrenga”
+The most sought-after and equally highly elusive are the Sri Lanka Bush Warbler and the legendary Sri Lanka Whistling Thrush, also known as the “Arrenga.”

 The grasses on the open plains are vital grazing grounds for Sambhur, the largest deer species in Sri Lanka.
 And among the grass and the dense forests lies a secret predator.
 The Sri Lankan Leopard is the undisputed king of these plains.
 And yet, many do not know of their existence.

-The leopards of Horton Plains seem to be large and have broader facial structures compared to their lowland counterparts.
+The leopards seem large and have broader facial structures than their lowland counterparts.
 The cold weather and abundance of high-quality protein in the form of Sambhur may have resulted in these physiological changes.

-Despite their size, the tall grass easily conceals their presence as they can easily crouch and stalk through these tussocks without detection by a man or Sambhur.
+Despite their size, the tall grass easily conceals their presence as they can quickly crouch and stalk.
+It emerges through these tussocks without detection by a man or Sambhur.

 These mysterious predators venture down to the villages and towns lower down, seeking easy livestock from time to time, such as goats, chickens, and even village dogs.

-Often seen on the fringes of the forest edge, these cats use these areas as good vantage points.
+In Sri Lanka, often seen on the fringes of the forest edge, these cats use these areas as good vantage points.
 Further, any unusual blobs or color variations in the grass must be monitored closely.
-The best evidence of their presence is with the alarm calls of the Sambhur and the Purple-Faced Leaf Monkeys, who are all prey species of the leopard.
-Predicting their location based on these alarm calls is a challenge altogether, as sometimes these animals give out the alarm if they get a smell of the leopards’ presence rather than a visual of them.
+The best evidence of their presence is the alarm calls of the Sambhur and the Purple-Faced Leaf Monkeys.
+Sometimes these animals give out the alarm if they get a smell of the leopards’ presence rather than a visual.
+Predicting their location based on these alarm calls is a challenge.
 Further, Sambhur’s behaviors, such as the tail being raised or foot stopping, are signs they are alarmed.

 Catching a glimpse of, let alone a good photograph of, these elusive big cats is an almost impossible task.
-And yet, for those with experience and a good pair of “eyes,” luck can run in one’s favor from time to time.
+And yet, for those with experience and a good pair of “eyes,” luck can occasionally run in one’s favor.

-If one is truly lucky, the drives up and down between the Pattipola and Ohiya entrances can give you a chance to find a leopard crossing the road right in front of you.
+If one is truly lucky, the drives are up and down between Pattipola and Ohiya.
+These entrances can allow you to find a leopard crossing the road right before you.
 These are extremely rare and once-in-a-lifetime encounters.
 Usually, they are so sudden that one takes a few seconds to catch one’s bearings and mostly no time to photograph.

-Research published by Webb et al in 2020 using a camera trap study showed density estimates of 10-15 leopards per 39 square miles.
+Research published by Webb et al. In 2020, a camera trap study showed density estimates of 10-15 leopards per 39 square miles.

-One of the last wilderness refuges in the island’s mountains, Horton Plains remains a fragile and sensitive ecosystem that requires stringent protection and conservation efforts to preserve it for future generations.
+One of the last wilderness refuges in the island’s mountains, Horton Plains remains a fragile and sensitive ecosystem.
+Therefore requires stringent protection and conservation efforts to preserve it for future generations.